Strange Recipes

 White Miso Banana Porridge with Toasted Sesame Drizzle and Spring Pea Dust

-Ripe banana and white miso are a shockingly natural pair — both are loaded with glutamates and natural sugars that amplify each other's sweetness and depth in ways that feel almost sneaky.
-A raw oat base soaked overnight keeps things gluten-free and creamy without a single flame, while a blitz of freeze-dried spring peas adds a grassy, almost matcha-like brightness that cuts right through the richness.
+Ripe banana and white miso are a shockingly natural pair.
+Both are loaded with glutamates and natural sugars that amplify each other's sweetness and depth in ways that feel almost sneaky.
+A raw oat base soaked overnight keeps things gluten-free and creamy without a single flame, while freeze-dried spring peas blitzed to dust add a grassy, almost matcha-like brightness that cuts right through the richness.
 This is the breakfast bowl that makes your kitchen smell like a Tokyo kissaten that just hired a very confused but brilliant pastry chef.

 6. 06